diffblue/cbmc/COMPILING.md

 make -C src GLUCOSE=../../glucose-syrup
 ```

-For `cmake` the alternatives can be built with the following arguments to `cmake`
+For CMake the alternatives can be built with the following arguments to `cmake`
 for CaDiCaL `-Dsat_impl=cadical` and for glucose `-Dsat_impl=glucose`.